-Kathy Reichs, #1 New York Times bestselling author and producer of the FOX televison hit Bones, is at her brilliant best in a riveting novel featuring forensic anthropologist Tempe Brennan—a story of infanticide, murder, and corruption, set in the high-stakes, high-danger world of diamond mining.
+#1 New York Times bestselling author Kathy Reichs, a producer of the Fox hit show Bones, is back with her fifteenth “pulse-pounding” (Publishers Weekly) novel featuring North America’s favorite forensic anthropologist, Tempe Brennan—a story of infanticide and murder set in the high stakes, high danger world of diamond mining.

 A woman calling herself Amy Roberts checks into a Montreal hospital complaining of uncontrolled bleeding.
 Doctors see evidence of a recent birth, but before they can act, Roberts disappears.
 Dispatched to the address she gave at the hospital, police discover bloody towels outside in a Dumpster.
 Fearing the worst, they call Temperance Brennan to investigate.